Optimize your CV: how to tailor it for each job offer

 For example, if the job requires customer service experience, prioritize this part of your background over others that are less relevant to the position.

 Example: Before: “Store manager responsible for team management and inventory.”
 After: “Store manager focused on customer service, team supervision, and implementing customer satisfaction strategies, resulting in a 15% increase in customer retention.”
+Notice how the second version is more aligned with what the employer might be looking for, directly highlighting the skills and results related to the job.

 5. Include Important Keywords

 Don’t forget to use specific keywords from the job description throughout your resume.
 This is essential not only for catching the recruiter’s attention but also for passing ATS systems.
 These keywords can be related to technical skills, soft skills, or even specific software mentioned in the job posting.
+For example, if the job posting mentions “advanced Excel proficiency” and you have this skill, it must be explicitly stated in your resume.

 6. Tailor the Skills Section